Job Search Preparation

-This guide provides a brief overview of what's involved in conducting a good job search.
-You may wish to supplement this information with the rest of the Career Guides about the job search, the written and videotaped materials located on the Job Search Information shelf, as well as a discussion of your job search concerns, strategies, and presentation (written materials and during interviews) with one of our career counselors.
+This guide provides a brief overview of what's involved in preparing for and conducting a good job search.
+You may wish to supplement this information with the rest of the “J” Career Guides, as well as the materials located on the Job Search resources shelf in the CDO.
+Then, discuss your job search concerns, strategies, and presentation (written materials and interview) with one of our career counselors.

 DOING YOUR HOMEWORK....

 Your ultimate goal in any job search is to convince an employer that you have what it takes to do the job you're interested in, so that an offer will be made.
 To do this, you have to know something about yourself, something about the types of positions/career fields/organizations you're applying to, and something about what you and they have in common.
 Your job search, therefore, begins long before you write a resume and apply for your first position.

 - Assess what you have to offer to an employer.